-- Data analytics which can identify groups of patients and individuals who are at risk for specific conditions, or who require additional care.
+- Data analytics to identify groups of patients and individuals who are at risk for specific conditions, or who require additional care.

-- Use of the electronic medical record not just as a repository of data, but as a communication tool between health care providers.
-This technology enables the best patient care decisions to be made at every point in the care continuum.
+- Use of the electronic health record not just as a repository of data, but as a communication tool between health care providers.

 To learn more about physician leadership in the work to achieve accountable care, and to receive updates on key health care issues, follow CAPP on Twitter at: @accountableDOCS.